vyas0028/Yashodev_Vyas_Noise-Canceled-Fan/docs/ProjectSpec.md

 ## 2. Functional Requirements
 - Detect principal fan noise frequencies in the 200–1000 Hz range
 - Perform real-time FFT and generate inverted wave
-- ≥ 6 dB SPL reduction at a distance of 0.5 m
+- ≥ 6 dB SPL reduction at a distance of 0.5 m from the fan.
 - Maintain ≥ 50 CFM airflow from fan

 ---